unifyai/orchestra/docs/home/pricing.rst

 Pricing and Credits
 ===================

-The Hub has a credit system where each credit corresponds to 1 USD.
-These credits are consumed when querying models through the Hub API.
-There are **no charges on top of the provider cost**; the consumed credits directly reflect the cost associated with the specific request made to the endpoint.
+Credits are consumed when using the API.
+Each credit corresponds to 1 USD and there are **no charges on top of provider costs**; as a result, consumed credits directly reflect the cost of a request.

-This means that the cost will depend on your input and can be calculated using the pricing metrics displayed alongside each provider endpoint on the corresponding model pages.

-We're currently integrating a payment system to allow you to purchase additional credits for your Hub API usage.
-Meanwhile, we're granting each user the equivalent of $2.50 in free credits per week if they are using the Hub.
+We’re currently integrating a payment system to purchase additional credits.
+Meanwhile, we’re granting each user an equivalent of up to $5 in free credits per week.
-Feel free to dive in, explore, and share any feedback with us!

-You will soon be able to check this out properly in a dashboard, but in the meantime, you can query the `Get Credits Endpoint <https://unify.ai/docs/hub/reference/endpoints.html#get-credits>`_ of the Hub API to get your current credit balance.
+You will soon be able to check this out properly in a dashboard.
+In the meantime, you can query the `Get Credits Endpoint <https://unify.ai/docs/hub/reference/endpoints.html#get-credits>`_ of the API to get your current credit balance.

 Top-up Code
 -----------